Welcome to the Campaign Page for Ami Chen Mills for Santa Cruz Mayor!

 • Protecting our privacy and the Constitutional rights of all residents.
 No to ICE.
 No to mass surveillance and no to no-cash systems.
 No to the Tech/MAGA oligarchy.

-• Yes to protecting biodiversity, water and all life.
+• Yes to protecting biodiversity, water, trees, and all life.

 • See more, below, on the issues.
 Also: Ami’s Story.